 Photo credit: NASA's Scientific Visualization Studio

-On Monday, August 21, 2017, the Moon will pass in front of the Sun, casting its shadow across all of North America.
-This will be the first total solar eclipse visible in the contiguous United States in 38 years.
+On Monday, August 21, 2017, the Moon passed in front of the Sun, casting its shadow across all of North America.
+It was the first total solar eclipse visible in the contiguous United States in 38 years.
 There are more coming soon. including annual eclispes in 2021 and 2023, and another spectacular total eclispe acorsd the North american on April 8, 2024!